Full Hearts: Plot

 Rumors start circulating around high school regarding Lyla and Tim's affair, with Tim being sidelined by the team when they believe he punched Jason.
 The team visits Jason at the hospital, who states that he was the one who punched Tim.
 When they deduce the rumors are real, they say they will "take care" of the situation.
 Later, the team intercepts Tim as he arrives home, smashing his pick-up with baseball bats.
 As he cleans it, Tyra (Adrianne Palicki) shows up and angrily slaps him for sleeping with Lyla, ending their relationship again.
 She visits Jason at the hospital with beer, and they both bond by mocking Tim and Lyla.

 Tami and Buddy (Brad Leland) are forced to meet with Gatling boosters in order to get better motels for the team, successfully convincing them by promising a good treatment when Gatling visits Dillon.
 Smash wants to know more about his deceased father, something that his mother has never wanted to discuss.
 After a bad experience at his old childhood place, he finally talks with his mother, who confesses that his father died while driving with a woman on an affair.
 That night, he visits his father's gravestone.
 During the game, Dillon struggles against Gatling's defense, resulting in Tim getting injured in his own end zone and a safety in Gatling's favor.
 During this, Lyla storms off the field when she is mocked over her affair.
 Buddy consoles her in the parking lot, affirming that he cares more for her than a game.
-Back at the game, Eric (Kyle Chandler) gets Tim back on the game after he recovers from his injury, and he leads the Panthers to win the game with a touchdown.
-Julie descends to the field to congratulate Matt, who surprises her by kissing her in the lips.
+Back at the game, Eric (Kyle Chandler) gets Tim back on the game after he recovers from his injury, and he leads the Panthers to win the game with a touchdown from Smash.
+Julie descends to the field to congratulate Matt, who surprises her by kissing her on the lips.